 US Expat Taxes in France

-- The foreign earned income exclusion, which allows you to exclude up to $92,900 of foreign earned income from your US taxes,
+- The Foreign Earned Income Exclusion, which allows an exclusion of up to $105,900 of foreign earned income from 2019 US taxes ($107,600 for 2020)

 Who is a Resident of France?

-- Your family’s primary home (where your family gathers on a habitual basis) is located in a French territory, or in the event that you do not have a family home, your primary residence is in a French territory.
+- Your family’s primary home (where your family gathers on a habitual basis) is located in a French territory.
+Or, in the event that you do not have a family home, your primary residence is in a French territory.
 This is defined by spending more than 183 days in France or spending more time in France than any other foreign country.